-Panasonic GH5 versus Sony RX100 V
+Panasonic GH5 vs Sony RX100 V

-The Panasonic Lumix DC-GH5 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in January 2017 and October 2016.
+The Panasonic Lumix DC-GH5 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in January 2017 and October 2016.
 The GH5 is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
 The cameras are based on a Four Thirds (GH5) and an one-inch (RX100 V) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 20 MP.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Panasonic GH5 vs Sony RX100 V

 The physical size and weight of the Panasonic GH5 and the Sony RX100 V are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (57 percent) than the Panasonic GH5.
 It is worth mentioning in this context that the GH5 is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 V has a lens built in, whereas the GH5 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GH5 and their specifications in the Micro Four Thirds Lens Catalog.